How to create visual branding for your software: a guide

 Source: Sumit Choudhary on Dribbble.
 This travel app concept uses fun colors and illustrations which can create excitement for its users, and it’s clearly targeted towards a young and energetic audience.

 In terms of the software building process, many development companies - such as us, here at UPDIVISION - go for a design-first approach.
 This means that we go through an entire product discovery process, outlining all user flows and creating high-fidelity designs for all pages the app will have (or at least the MVP).
 The design will then be used as a reference by the development team in creating estimates and coding itself.
 Instead of going in visually blind, just based on some user stories, the developers would have a proper design to go off of when coding the app.
 We talk more about this approach in our article about why design-first development is better than development-first.
+Alternatively, we can help guide you by giving you a free roadmap for your product.

 So in such a situation where your software product development process starts with design, having a pre-made visual branding guide can save a lot of time for the UI/UX designers.
 They’ll use your branding to quickly set up typography, color palettes and key components such as buttons, menu items, header and sidebar menus.